FDio/vpp/docs/usecases/contiv/MANUAL_INSTALL.md

 ```
 **Note:** Replace *<repository-name>* with the name you want assigned to your cloned contiv repository.

-The cloned repository has important folders that contain content that are referenced in this Contiv documentation; those folders are noted below:
+The cloned repository has important folders that contain content that are referenced in this Contiv documentation, those folders are noted below:
 ```
 vpp-contiv2$ ls
 build       build-root  doxygen  gmod       LICENSE      Makefile   RELEASE.md   src